Search DVDBeaver

 Extras are un-ending with a slew of passionate Blue Underground produced interview featurettes including Meet the Boyles - a chat with stars Catriona MacColl and, seperately, Paolo Malco for just shy of 15-minutes.
 There is also Children of the Night which is an interview with stars Giovanni Frezza and Silvia Collatina for about a dozen minutes, Tales of Laura Gittleson an interview with Star Dagmar Lassander for 9-minutes, My Time With Terror talking with Star Carlo De Mejo, A Haunted House Story -more interviews - this time with Co-Writers Dardano Sacchetti and Elisa Briganti for just short of 15-minuites and To Build a Better Death Trap rapping with cinematographer Sergio Salvati, special make-up effects artist Maurizio Trani, special effects artist Gino De Rossi, and actor Giovanni De Nava for more than 20-minutes.
 There is also a short deleted scene (Bar Attack Aftermath), trailers, a TV spot and a poster & still gallery.

 Wow - quite the gore-fest - WOW! - but I see the appeal.
 I began to have a good time with House by the Cemetery despite my reservations on the child-usage.
-This stands out as a quintessential Giallo that I would certainly find it a valuable representative of the genre as far s I am concerned.
 I can't see horror, of this ilk, being much more impressively made.
 There is a lot to like here and Blue Underground have done it again with a dynamic and near-perfect package that we can very easily recommend!

 - Gary W. Tooze